charIoT-h2020/chariot-southbound-dispatcher/README.rst

 Python Boilerplate contains all the boilerplate you need to create a Python package.

-* Free software: ISC license
+* Free software: Eclipse Public License 1.0
 * Documentation: https://chariot-log-storage.readthedocs.io.